Skip to main content

 Abraham Lake

-This man-made lake is an Instagram-worthy stop all year-round.
+This man-made lake is a stunning destination year-round.
 In the spring and summer, the waters take on the characteristic turquoise colour of alpine lakes, making it a picturesque spot for a picnic.

 But it’s in the winter that Abraham Lake becomes really eye-catching.
-That’s when methane bubbles get trapped in the ice and produce a striking effect.
+When the conditions are right, methane bubbles get trapped in the ice and produce a striking effect.
 As you walk or skate over the ice, the bubbles appear to be stacked beneath your feet.
-They will soon be stacked up on your photo roll, too.

 The Crossing Resort

-Fourteen of the best hiking trails in the Canadian Rockies are located 30 minutes or less from their "backdoor".
-Two of the major attractions along the Parkway, the Columbia Icefields Centre and the Glacier Skywalk are a 40-minute drive making The Crossing Resort a central hub for hiking & attractions in David Thompson.
+Fourteen of the best hiking trails in the Canadian Rockies are located 30 minutes or less away and two of the major attractions along the Icefields Parkway, the Columbia Icefields Centre and the Glacier Skywalk are a 40-minute drive, making The Crossing Resort a central hub for hiking & attractions in David Thompson.

-Discover a historic fur trade post along the North Saskatchewan River and immerse yourself in stories of Indigenous Peoples and legendary explorers.
-Discover interpretive experiences, sites of interest, the archaeological locations of four fur trade forts, wild bison viewing, 10 km of hiking and biking trails, friendly heritage presenters, and more.
+This site invites travellers to discover a historic fur trade post along the North Saskatchewan River and become immersed in stories of Indigenous Peoples and legendary explorers.
+Visitors can discover interpretive experiences, sites of interest, the archaeological locations of four fur trade forts, wild bison viewing, 10 km of hiking and biking trails, friendly heritage presenters, and more.

-Try Heritage Camping and experience the life of a fur trader and stay in a Tipi, Métis Trapper Tent, or Trapline Cabin.
-Trailer and walk-in tenting campgrounds are also available.
+Visitors can also try heritage camping and experience the life of a fur trader and stay in a tipi, Métis trapper tent, or trapline cabin.

 Aurum Lodge